— KEY TAKEAWAYS

 Fundraising involves a lot of storytelling, and the happy ending is one that you need your donors to help write.
-This doesn’t just requiring writing donation letters to ask for money; you’re connecting with people who share your passion and showing them how their generosity can make a tangible difference.
+This doesn’t just require writing donation letters to ask for money; you’re connecting with people who share your passion and showing them how their generosity can make a tangible difference.

 But let’s be real—while you’re juggling a hundred tasks (maybe that’s an overexaggeration?
 But also maybe not?) and trying to also write inspiring and effective donation letters at the same time, it’s a big challenge.